aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/pedersen.md

 ## Function `commitment_as_point`

-Returns the underlying elliptic curve point representing the commitment as an in-memory RistrettoPoint.
+Returns the underlying elliptic curve point representing the commitment as an in-memory <code>RistrettoPoint</code>.

 <pre><code><b>public</b> <b>fun</b> <a href="pedersen.md#0x1_pedersen_commitment_as_point">commitment_as_point</a>(c: &<a href="pedersen.md#0x1_pedersen_Commitment">pedersen::Commitment</a>): &<a href="ristretto255.md#0x1_ristretto255_RistrettoPoint">ristretto255::RistrettoPoint</a>